INL/BlackLab/aggregator/README.md

 - How big a corpus do we need to effectively test performance?
 - Does using our central SAN present a bottleneck?
 If so, could local SSDs solve this?
-- Is it enough to distribute an index over multiple (virtual) disk volumes, or do we need separate servers?
+- Is it enough to distribute a corpus over multiple (virtual) disk volumes, or do we need separate servers?
 - How many nodes should the cluster have?